Nano-JASMINE: Overview

 Nano-JASMINE is Japan's first and the world's third astrometric survey spacecraft, following Hipparcos (1989) and Gaia (2013), both launched by the European Space Agency (ESA).
-It is the pathfinder in a planned series of three spacecraft of increasing size and capability; the second is (originally and officially still called "Small-JASMINE") with a 30 cm telescope, and the third is JASMINE with an 80 cm telescope.
+It is the pathfinder in a planned series of three spacecraft of increasing size and capability; The second is (originally and officially still called "Small-JASMINE") with a 30 cm telescope, and the third is JASMINE with an 80 cm telescope.

-The spacecraft is designed to have an astrometric accuracy (2–3 mas (milli-arcsecond) for stars brighter than 7.5 magnitude) comparable to Hipparcos (1 mas).
+The spacecraft is designed to have an astrometric accuracy (2–3 mas (milli-arcseconds) for stars brighter than 7.5 magnitude) comparable to Hipparcos (1 mas).
 Nano-JASMINE should be able to detect approximately four times the number of stars as Hipparcos.
 Given the time difference between these missions, combining the data sets of Nano-JASMINE and Hipparcos will constrain the positions of stars whose current positions are poorly known owing to uncertainty in their motion since being measured by Hipparcos, and should provide an order-of-magnitude increase in the accuracy of proper motion measurements (approximately 0.1 mas/year; 0.2 mas/year for stars brighter than 9 magnitude).

 Nano-JASMINE had been scheduled for launch aboard a Tsyklon-4 launch vehicle from the Brazilian Space Agency's Alcântara Launch Center (CLA).
 The launch was originally contracted for August 2011, but was delayed to the November 2013 to March 2014 time frame.
 Various issues have held back its launch, first due to delays in both the construction of the launch site and development of the launch vehicle, and later due to Brazil backing out of the Tsyklon-4 partnership with Ukraine leading to the rocket's indefinite hold.
 In March 2015, talks to arrange a flight for Nano-JASMINE began between NAOJ and ESA.
 It was to be launched as a piggyback payload with CHEOPS on a Soyuz launch vehicle in 2019.
 As of late 2020, the launch of Nano-JASMINE was scheduled for 2022.
 In 2023, the launch was cancelled and the satellite was put on permanent display.

-Nano-JASMINE will be succeeded by a larger spacecraft, JASMINE (formerly "Small-JASMINE"), which is planned to be launched in 2028 by an Epsilon launch vehicle.
+Nano-JASMINE will be succeeded by a larger spacecraft, JASMINE (formerly "Small-JASMINE"), which is planned to be launched in 2031 on an Epsilon S launch vehicle.